A look on equations describing pseudospherical surfaces

 We have just shown that any non-trivial initial datum defines uniquely a strip ${\cal S}$ containing open sets that can be endowed with the structure of a PSS.
 Our task now is to look for singularities of the metric defined by the forms \eqref{2.0.8}.
 By a singularity, we mean a point $p$ for which the metric is singular, in the sense that it is no longer a positive definite bilinear form.
 This situation occurs whenever the one-forms $\omega_1$ and $\omega_2$ are not linearly independent at $p$, that is, $\omega_1\wedge\omega_2\big|_p=0$.

-\begin{theorem} Assume that $u_0\in H^4(\R)$ is a non-trivial initial datum, $u$ the corresponding solution of \eqref{1.0.5}, and let ${\cal S}$ be the strip determined in Theorem \ref{teo3.1}.
+\begin{theorem}[{\cite[Theorem 2.3]{freire-ch}}] Assume that $u_0\in H^4(\mathbb{R})$ is a non-trivial initial datum, $u$ the corresponding solution of \eqref{1.0.5}, and let ${\cal S}$ be the strip determined in Theorem \ref{teo3.1}.

-\begin{enumerate}\letra \item If there exists some open set $\Omega\subseteq{\cal S}$ such that $\omega_1\wedge\omega_2\big|_\Omega=0$, then necessarily $u(x,t)=c$ for some $c\in\R$, $(x,t)\in\Omega$, and $\Omega$ is a proper subset of ${\cal S}$; \item For each $t\in(0,T)$, there exists at least one point $c_t\in\R$ such that $\omega_1\wedge\omega_2\big|_{(c_t,t)}=0$. \end{enumerate} \end{theorem}
+\begin{enumerate} \item If there exists some open set $\Omega\subseteq{\cal S}$ such that $\omega_1\wedge\omega_2\big|_\Omega=0$, then necessarily $u(x,t)=c$ for some $c\in\mathbb{R}$, $(x,t)\in\Omega$, and $\Omega$ is a proper subset of ${\cal S}$; \item For each $t\in(0,T)$, there exists at least one point $c_t\in\mathbb{R}$ such that $\omega_1\wedge\omega_2\big|_{(c_t,t)}=0$. \end{enumerate} \end{theorem}

-\begin{proof} By Example \ref{ex2.2}, $u$ is a generic solution of the CH equation provided that $u_x=0$ or $m=const.$ For convenience, let us consider the CH equation in the form \eqref{1.0.6}.
+\begin{proof} From Example \ref{ex2.2}, $u$ is a non-generic solution of the CH equation provided that $u_x=0$ or $m=const.$ For convenience, let us consider the CH equation in the form \eqref{1.0.6}.
 If we assume that \eqref{2.0.10} holds on some open and non-empty set $\Omega$, then necessarily $m\neq0$ and \eqref{1.0.6} implies \eqref{2.0.11}.
 On the other hand, Lemma \ref{lema3.1} implies that if $m$ is constant on some open set, then $u(x,t)$ coincides with $m$ within the same open set.

 Let us show the existence of at least one point $c_t$ such that $u_x(c_t,t)=0$ for each $t\in[0,T)$.
-Let $h$, $a_t$ and $b_t$ be as in the proof of Theorem \ref{teo3.1}.
-The two points $a_t$ and $b_t$ cannot be the same and the intermediate value theorem ensures the existence of $c_t\in(a_t,b_t)$ such that $u_x(c_t,t)=0$.
+Let $h$, $a_t$, and $b_t$ be as in the proof of Theorem \ref{teo3.1}.
+The two points $a_t$ and $b_t$ cannot be the same, and the intermediate value theorem ensures the existence of $c_t\in(a_t,b_t)$ such that $u_x(c_t,t)=0$.